Escape from Tarkov: Release

 Battlestate Games has stated that Escape from Tarkov would be a traditional full purchase release without any free-to-play or microtransaction elements.
-A release on Steam was confirmed to launch November 15, 2025.
-The early-access version of the game is released in four editions (Standard, Left Behind, Prepare for Escape, and the Unheard Edition), with each increasing edition having more starting equipment and a larger stash for the player to use than the previous.
+The release on Steam launched November 15, 2025.
+The game is sold in four editions (Standard, Left Behind, Prepare for Escape, and the Unheard Edition), with each increasing edition having more starting equipment and a larger stash for the player to use than the previous.

 Escape from Tarkov was launched as a closed alpha game that was first made available to select users on 4 August 2016.
 Battlestate Games then announced that the game would go into its extended alpha stage on 28 December 2016, which would be available to select users who preordered the game.
 This was the stage where Battlestate released the game in four preorder tiers, with the Edge of Darkness edition guaranteeing players access to the alpha build.
 All players who had access were subject to a non-disclosure agreement (NDA) and video coverage of the gameplay via streaming was limited to a few select players until 24 March 2017, when the NDA was lifted.

 The game entered closed beta on 28 July 2017, being made available to all players no matter the pre-order edition they purchased.
 It received a substantial spike in popularity in early 2020 on Twitch, when a promotional event took place providing players with in-game items for watching streams.
 The increase in popularity led to server issues and long matching times.
 The game hit its peak concurrent player count of 200,000 in May 2020, following the release of a major update.

 The developers have also published multiple live-action miniseries, the first of which is titled Raid, which consisted of five episodes from 29 March 2019 – 25 February 2021, released for free on YouTube.
 Battlestate also released a film version, comprising all of the episodes together, which has over 28 million views.
 Their second series, The Chronicles of Ryzhy, began on 16 October 2022, and concluded its first season on 9 December 2022.
 The second season is currently ongoing, and began on 7 April 2023.

-On 20 August 2025, Battlestate Games released Escape from Tarkov patch 0.16.9.0, which added the “Friend from Norvinsk” questline.
-Within the Hideout minigame “TarGrad Tales”, introduced in this quest, players discovered a QR code that linked to a “Prepare for Escape” video teasing a 1.0 release date of 15 November 2025.
+On 20 August 2025, Battlestate Games released Escape from Tarkov patch 0.16.9.0, which added the "Friend from Norvinsk" questline.
+Within the Hideout minigame "TarGrad Tales", introduced in this quest, players discovered a QR code that linked to a "Prepare for Escape" video teasing a 1.0 release date of 15 November 2025.
 Shortly after the teaser was found, studio CEO Nikita Buyanov confirmed the date.